AgNug/serverlessTraining/README.md

 - We will use a lambda function to:
     - Receive form submissions.
     - Add them to a Dynamo DB table.
-    - Triggera rebuild when new entries are made in the DynamoDB
+    - Trigger a rebuild when new entries are made in the DynamoDB
     - Inject our comments into our posts before they are compiled and uploaded.

 ## Steps